 Making the Sandwich

-I like to make this sandwich in open-face form.
+I like to make this Sardine Sandwich in open-face form.

 Try to get some good thick and crusty bread for the sandwich that can hold up to the toppings.